Relintai/pandemonium_engine_docs/tutorials/platform/android/android_in_app_purchases.rst

 ***********************************

 To get all purchases, call ``queryPurchases``.
-Unlike most of the other functions, ``queryPurchases`` is a synchronous operation and returns a `Dictionary <class_Dictionary>` with a status code and either an array of purchases or an error message.
+Unlike most of the other functions, ``queryPurchases`` is a synchronous operation and returns a `Dictionary` with a status code and either an array of purchases or an error message.
 Only active subscriptions and non-consumed one-time purchases are returned.

 Full example: